 FSI indicators are rated on a scale of 0 to 100, where 0 is low secrecy and 100 is high secrecy.
 This is maintained in the CDI and the website: a high score relates to high secrecy (i.e., poor policy effort on financial integrity) and a low score relates to low secrecy (i.e., high policy effort on financial integrity).
-For all countries except the UK, the raw score for the financial secrecy indicator is the simple average of that country's score on the 8 measures.
-The UK's score is arrived at somewhat differently.
-Each of the UK's overseas territories35 and the UK itself are scored independently, and then weighted according to the amount of British territory they comprise.
-The weighted scores are then summed to give the UK's final score.
-Although in principle this should apply to other countries with overseas territories, data is available for the UK only for beneficial ownership, and the weights for non-UK external territories are insubstantial.
+For most countries, the raw score for the financial secrecy indicator is the simple average of that country's score on the 8 measures.
+Some jurisdictions (China, Netherlands, United Kingdom, United States), however, have dependent jurisdictions for which data from FSI is also available.35 Each dependent jurisdiction is evaluated separately from its parent jurisdiction by the Tax Justice Network.
+Using global scale weights, which are a measure of each jurisdiction's share of the global market for financial services provided to non-resident clients, we calculate a weighted average for the aforementioned countries.